-If, after reading this post and you’re interested in running your first Tough Mudder, I have a discount code at the bottom of the page to help save you £10/£10 off your race.
+If, after reading this post and you’re interested in running your first Tough Mudder, I have a discount code BRAND80K4525 to save you 20% off your race.

 - Classic – The orginal, Tough Mudder muddy run

-- Urban – Shorter 5/10km course with no water and no mud – perfect for the first timer
+- Urban / City– Shorter 5/10km course with no water and no mud – perfect for the first timer

 - Tougher Mudder – A competative and timed wave of the Classic Course.
 Some penalties for failed obstacle completion

 - Toughest Mudder – A 12 hour (or in the case of World’s Toughest Mudder, 24 hour) lapped version of Tough Muder.
 Usually a modified 5-mile verson of a classic course